arushi10/saas/test_prep.md

 * Automated telephone trees: purpose - save employers money + reduce hold time for customers

-Come up with three of your own Beneficial and corresponding Harmful Effects of Computing Three beneficial effects of computing are it makes information more accessible, minimizes paper usage and is thus, more eco-friendly, and allows work to be distributed quicker and to a wider audience.
+Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
-* Three harmful effects of computing are degradations in physical and mental health, increase in socio-economic divisions, and elimination of paper-based industries.
+* Three beneficial effects of computing are it makes information more accessible, minimizes paper usage and is thus, more eco-friendly, and allows work to be distributed quicker and to a wider audience.
+Three harmful effects of computing are degradations in physical and mental health, increase in socio-economic divisions, and elimination of paper-based industries.

 Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?
 * The dopamine rush that comes with certain digital applications can cause potential problems, especially if it makes the application addictive.
 Many students at Del Norte are addicted to gaming or social media because of this dopamine issue.
+Three computing innovations that cater to the dopamine are social media, TV, messaging, and gaming.

 ### 5.2
 * Poorer or rural areas in America and other countries may have less or little access to technology